canjs/canjs/docs/can-canjs/can-core.md

 `superMap` extends the `Map` type, in this case, `Todo`, with the ability to make requests to the service layer.

- - Get a list of Todos
+ - [can-connect/can/map/map.getList Get a list] of Todos
    ```js
    Todo.getList({complete: true}).then(function(todos){})
    ```
- - Get a single Todo
+ - [can-connect/can/map/map.get Get] a single Todo
    ```js
    Todo.get({_id: 6}).then(function(todo){})
    ```
- - Create a Todo
+ - [can-connect/can/map/map.prototype.save Create] a Todo
    ```js
    var todo = new Todo({name: "do dishes", complete: false})
    todo.save().then(function(todo){})
    ```
- - Update an already created Todo
+ - [can-connect/can/map/map.prototype.save Update] an [can-connect/can/map/map.prototype.isNew already created] Todo
    ```js
    todo.complete = true;
    todo.save().then(function(todo){})
    ```
- - Delete a Todo
+ - [can-connect/can/map/map.prototype.destroy Delete] a Todo
    ```js
    todo.destroy().then(function(todo){})
    ```